CAKE: Confidence in Assignments via K-partition Ensembles: Conclusion

 CAKE provides an interpretable, label-free per-point confidence score by fusing cross-run assignment stability with local geometric fit.
 It is simple to compute from a modest ensemble of standard clustering runs and yields a scalar in $[0,1]$ for every instance.
 More broadly, CAKE shows that ensemble diversity, long used for uncertainty estimation in supervised learning, transfers to unsupervised clustering: variability across runs provides a practical per-point confidence signal.

 Promising directions include calibrated confidence (e.g., with a small labeled set), integration into semi- and self-supervised pipelines (e.g., uncertainty-aware pseudo-labeling/per-sample weighting), guiding the selection of $k$ via score distributions, and extending CAKE to multi-$k$ clustering ensembles where $k$ varies across runs.
-By making instance-level uncertainty explicit, CAKE enables more reliable use of clustering in labeling, anomaly detection, and decision pipelines.
+By making instance-level uncertainty explicit, CAKE provides an interpretable pointwise confidence score for clustering assignments, enabling more reliable ranking, prioritization, and downstream use of clustering in labeling, anomaly detection, and decision pipelines.